kunjee17/fnconf18-scaling-elmish-app/slides/index.md

 }
 ```

 ' Most dumb domain model example to give an idea.
-Here, to update error message that first name should not be empty
-' you need to update, model, PersonError, Validate and Message.
+Here just to show that first name should not be empty I need to update model, then Person-Error, then Validate and then message.
 It is three level deep.
-' You can always use lenses for this, but if you need to use lenses than you are doing something wrong.
-' As model represent client keep it as flat as possible.
-Use of lenses will become more and more complicated as application grows
-' Instead divide model in multiple models in MVU fashion
+One can always use lenses to update them, but if you need to use lenses then you are doing something wrong.
+As model represent the view, we need to keep it as flat as possible.
+Use of lenses will become more and more complicated as an application grows.
+Instead, divide model in multiple models in MVU fashions.

 ---